succinctlabs/sp1-vector/README.md

 ## Cycle Count

 Header Range
-- ~M cycles.
+- ~230M cycles.
 Primarily dominated by Blake2B hashing of the headers in the header range commitment tree.

 Rotate
 - ~211M cycles.